kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Copy the snippet on the section 'Python Client on Windows' of the KU Leuven iRODS portal,

-- If you want to use conda environment, open your 'Anaconda Prompt', paste and execute the coppied snippet,
+- If you want to use conda environment, open your 'Anaconda Prompt', paste and execute the copied snippet,

-- If you want to use non-conda installed python release, then open your 'Windows PowerShell', paste and execute the coppied snippet.
+- If you want to use non-conda installed python release, then open your 'Windows PowerShell', paste and execute the copied snippet.

 The second option:

 - Click the link here https://rdmrepo.icts.kuleuven.be/ui/repos/tree/General/coz-p-foz-generic-public/iinit.exe,

-- Download 'iinit.exe' file by clicking 'download' icon (a little arrow at right hans-side) located on incoming screen,
+- Download the 'iinit.exe' file by clicking the 'download' icon (a little arrow at right hand-side) located on incoming screen,

-- You will find iRODS iconned this file -green iRODS icon- in your 'Downloads' folder.
+- You will find this file -green iRODS icon- in your 'Downloads' folder.
 Copy the 'iinit.exe' file in 'Downloads' and paste it inside a folder on your windows pc which doesnt require an admin right,

-- You should know about your group domain policy - an example place could be `C:\Workdir\MyApps`,

 - Double clicking `iinit.exe` will pop up an terminal screen and will ask you to enter your 'zone' name,